esa/nanosat-mo-framework/docs/source/opssat/packaging.rst

      </dependency>
    </dependencies>

-5. In the ``expLib`` execution of the maven-dependency-plugin inside the ``exp`` profile you need to add the Maven information of your app and of any external dependency that you used.
-This will result in those dependencies being copied to your ``lib`` folder for your SEPP package.
+5. In the ``artifactItems`` configuration of the ``expLib`` execution of the maven-dependency-plugin inside the ``exp`` profile you need to add the Maven qualifier of your app and of any external dependency that you used.
+This will result in those dependencies being copied to your ``lib`` directory for your SEPP package.

 .. note::